-- A. Thoroughness and appropriateness of project budget and construction documents; - B. Feasibility of the project's success, based on thorough planning reflected in narrative; - C. Demonstrated track record of organizational success; - D. Ability to operate and maintain the facility after the completion of the grant-assisted work.
+- A. Thoroughness and appropriateness of project budget and construction documents; - B. Feasibility of the project's success, based on thorough planning reflected in narrative; - C. Demonstrated track record of organizational success; - D. Financial stability of organization; - E. Ability to operate and maintain the facility after the completion of the grant-assisted work.